eddmann/eddmann.github.io/_posts/2023/2023-01-28-solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang.md

 ### What's Next?

-Something I did not really touch upon throughout this article was performance.
+Something I did not really touch upon throughout this post was performance.
 This was intentional, as it was not a fundamental goal of the language, opting instead for readability and correctness.
 As such, not much work was done (other than tail-recursive calls, which were more of a necessity at the time) within language evaluation to improve this.
 I did [benchmark](https://github.com/eddmann/advent-of-code/blob/master/2022/santa-lang/benchmark.txt) each solution to see how the language/runtime implementation fared, and in some cases, the solution performance was in the 5-minute range 😬.